pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 described by this RFC.

 Before diving into the details of what each component provides, we now discuss why GC integration requires such machinery.
+You may wish to skip ahead to the [actual changes proposed by the RFC][] section if you are already familiar with the issues of integrating a GC into Rust, since the foundations section is lengthy.

+## Foundations

 ### Capabilities Needed for GC Integration
 [Capabilities]: #capabilities-needed-for-gc-integration